cosmosquad-labs/squad/x/farming/spec/03_state_transitions.md

 - Adds `Staking` and `QueueStaking` amounts to see if the unstaking amount is sufficient
 - Automatically withdraws rewards for the coin denom that are accumulated over the last epochs
-- Subtracts the unstaking amount of coins from `QueueStaking` first, and if not sufficient then subtracts from `Staking`
+- Subtracts the unstaking amount of coins from `QueueStaking` first(in last-in-first-out manner), and if not sufficient then subtracts from `Staking`
 - Releases the unstaking amount of coins to the farmer

 ## Harvest (Reward Withdrawal)